ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 Part 5
 ~~~

 If the file is large, you might want to get only the first few lines.
-WE can run another command called `head` for that.
+We can run another command called `head` for that.
 Using `-n 5` option with `head` tells it to print only the first 5 lines of the file.
 The command `head` defaults to showing the first ten lines in a file.

 Input
 {: .label .label-green}